Child Welfare Case Worker Job Description

 According to the BLS, social workers who work in schools typically need a Master of Social Work, which can in some cases be obtained with a child welfare emphasis.
 An individual who already works in the field, is certified, or holds a degree in social work, may also complete a professional or graduate certificate program in child welfare.
 The completion of either a master's degree or certificate program could help social workers gain additional experience in the field.

-Related to Child Welfare Case Worker: Job Description for Students Considering a Career As a Child Welfare Case Worker
+Related to Child Welfare Case Worker Job Description

 - Recently Updated